kubeshop/kusk-gateway/docs/docs/guides/authentication/oauth2.md

 # OAuth2

 OAuth2 ensures that your application (upstream) doesn't get requests which are not authenticated and authorized.
 It effectively helps to protect your API.
-See the [`References`](./#references) section for further information.

 :::caution